-To assure accountability for services to special populations, including students pursuing nontraditional occupations, in programs funded under the Carl D. Perkins Vocational and Technical Education Act and Workforce Investment Act.
+To assure accountability for services to special populations, including students pursuing nontraditional occupations, in programs funded under the Strengthening Career and Technical Education for the 21st Century Act (Perkins V).

 - Provide statewide professional development and resources to support nontraditional training programs and services to students in special populations.

 - Allocate funding for training-of-trainers in nontraditional occupations in local school districts and online.

 - Expanded career possibilities for students through support of programs that help recruit and retain students in training program for occupations that are nontraditional for their gender.

 - Helped students to be successful in nontraditional programs through the creation of positive classroom environments, encouragement of parent, peer and employer support, and efforts to support continuous program improvement.

 - Assisted local educational agencies (LEAs) to work with business and industry to help students acquire current industry skills sets.

 - Increased focus on all aspects of special populations needs in career technical education (CTE) through statewide leadership, professional development, and technical assistance to LEAs.

-Carl D. Perkins Vocational and Technical Education Act leadership funds ($150,000 per year shared with California Community Colleges).
+Perkins funds of $150,000 per year are shared with California Community Colleges.

-These programs serve all CTE students, but especially those classified as Special Populations under Perkins III, including:
+These programs serve all CTE students, but especially those classified as Special Populations under Perkins V including:

 - Individuals with disabilities;

-- Individuals from economically disadvantaged families, including foster children;
+- Individuals from economically disadvantaged families, including low-income youth and adults;

 - Individuals preparing for non-traditional fields;